MarcDavila1022/Tic_Tac_Toe/README.md

     print("---------")

-"""
-Lines 42-62: We created a function to store the playerinput.
-Everytime the user chose one of the nine numbers from the gameboard, the code will update.
-However, if the spot is already chosen or the number is below/above the range, then all the rest of the code will not execute.
+#Lines 42-62: We created a function to store the playerinput.
+Everytime the user chose
+#one of the nine numbers from the gameboard, the code will update.
+However, if the
+#spot is already chosen or the number is below/above the range, then all the rest of
-"""
+#the code will not execute.

 def playerinput(gameboard):
     user_choice = int(input("Enter a integer between 1-9: "))